 Petersburg in Pike County, Indiana — The American Midwest (Great Lakes)

 Location.
-38° 29.5′ N, 87° 16.743′ W. Marker is in Petersburg, Indiana, in Pike County.
-Marker is on Main Street east of 8th Street, on the right when traveling east.
-Marker is located on the North side of the grounds of the Pike County Courthouse.
+38° 29.505′ N, 87° 16.737′ W. Marker is in Petersburg, Indiana, in Pike County.
+Memorial is on Main Street north of 8th Street, on the right when traveling north.
+Marker is located on the Pike County (Main Street) Courthouse lawn.
 Touch for map.
 Marker is in this post office area: Petersburg IN 47567, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 June 2, 1990 Tornado Memorial (a few steps from this marker); Pike County War Memorial (a few steps from this marker); Wabash and Erie Canal The Buffalo Trace (approx. 1.3 miles away); Wabash and Erie Canal Completed 1853 (approx. 8.3 miles away); Robert C. Graham (approx. 11 miles away); Vincennes Donation Lands (approx. 11.1 miles away); James Washington Cockrum (approx. 11.3 miles away).
 Touch for a list and map of all markers in Petersburg.

 Categories. • Military • War, US Revolutionary •

 More.
 Search the internet for Revolutionary War Memorial.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 16, 2009, by Al Wolf of Veedersburg, Indiana.
 This page has been viewed 1,570 times since then and 38 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on October 16, 2009, by Al Wolf of Veedersburg, Indiana. • Syd Whittle was the editor who published this page.